 Taste the story of the world’s most famous beer in Amsterdam at the Heineken Experience.
 Defenitely, take an interactive tour through the history of the beer producer in the old brewery.
 Of course, you end the tour tasting a wide variety of beer.
 In 1988, the former Heineken brewery in Amsterdam moved out of the city center.
 Obviously, the building became too small.
 Then, the Heineken Experience Museum settled in the former Brewery.

 ➔ Heineken – Stadhouderskade 78, Amsterdam

-THE LOVELY AMSTERDAM FOAM PHOTO MUSEUM
+MUSEUMS IN AMSTERDAM: THE LOVELY FOAM PHOTO MUSEUM

 Foam is a fantastic museum for anyone interested in photography.
 The photography museum is located on the Keizersgracht in Amsterdam.
 The museum presents rotating exhibitions showcasing all kinds of photographic genres, such as historical photos, art photos, news photos, and fashion photos.